jeshan/lambda-default-dlq/README.md

 This will ensure that your failed lambda executions won't go unnoticed.
 You can specify a queue name or leave the default.

-After the stack is deployed to all your regions, you can subscribe a target like Lambda or SNS to these queues so that you can go it and investigate.
+After the stack is deployed to all your regions, you can subscribe a target like Lambda or SNS to these queues so that you can go in and investigate why you got these DLQ messages.

 If you use [sceptre](https://github.com/cloudreach/sceptre), you can deploy this in all regions in one step with: